leedium/occ-react-solution/README.md

 #### occ/

 [OCC](https://docs.oracle.com/en/cloud/saas/commerce-cloud/index.html "Oracle Commer Cloud Portal") representations for your [React](https://reactjs.org/ "React") widgets and elements.
-Use and install these to position you React components in the design view.
+Use and install these to position your React components in the design view.

 ### Credits
 Thanks to @btholt for the React starter